Home

 Activities in the Ann Arbor area take many forms, including college life, high tech business, political activism, and sports excitement.
 For film lovers, the Michigan Theater in downtown Ann Arbor is a favorite destination.

-If you enjoy the American independent, documentary and British films that appear at the Landmark Main and Maple Art Theatres, many of them also are shown at the Michigan.
+If you enjoy the American independent, documentary, and British films that appear at the Landmark Main Art Theatre and the Maple Theater, many of them also are shown at the Michigan.
 Foreign language films add to the strong international flavor of Ann Arbor.
-And old movie buffs can satisfy their cravings during summer, Christmas, and University of Michigan-sponsored film series.
+And old movie buffs can satisfy their cravings during summer, Christmas, and special film series like the Steven Spielberg retrospective in the fall of 2015.

 Next Page: More Than A Megaplex